If you’re hosting a vegan Thanksgiving celebration this year, you won’t have to miss out your usual favourites!

 There’s so many delicious meat substitutes and dairy-free choices, whether you’re treating your visitors to traditional homemade dishes or keeping it simple with store bought supplies.
 We’ve picked out the best holiday foods, for a Thanksgiving feast that vegans and non-vegans alike will love.

-Another turkey alternative that would make the perfect vegan Thanksgiving main comes from Field Roast.
+A turkey alternative that would make the perfect vegan Thanksgiving main comes from Field Roast.
 Their new holiday dish features faux meat filled with traditional bread stuffing and served with a rich porcini mushroom gravy.
 You can find Field Roast foods at Whole Foods Market and other in-store and online retailers.

 For creamy vegan mash that’s sure to impress your guests, try Minimalist Baker’s quick and easy recipe.
 All you’ll need is some potatoes, vegan butter, roasted garlic and seasonings to make the perfect dairy-free dish.